wpmetabox/docsv2/docs/extensions/mb-blocks.md

 ### Block rendering

 By following WordPress standards, the `$attributes`, `$content`, and `$block` variables are exposed to the block template file.
+Of course, like the previous examples, `$attributes` [are already prepared](#automatically-prepare-attributes).
-We also parsed all meta box fields into `$attributes` so you can access them directly in the block template file without using functions like `rwmb_meta()`, `wp_get_attachment_image()`, etc. This is a great improvement to make the block template file cleaner and easier to read.
+This is a great improvement to make the block template file cleaner and easier to read.

 ```php
 <div <?php echo get_block_wrapper_attributes(); ?>>